 Toothpaste dyes may be linked to ADHD

-SUMMARY: Does your child's toothpaste need dyes in it in order to eliminate bad breath?
+SUMMARY: Does your child's toothpaste need dyes in it in order to attack bad breath?
 Absolutely not.
 In fact, an FDA panel is currently investigating the potential connection between such colorants and ADHD.

 According to a CBS News report, the Food and Drug Administration (FDA) is currently investigating the effects of dyes on pediatric cognition.
 In particular, the agency is looking into claims that these colorants have an impact on the prevalence of attention-deficit/hyperactivity disorder (ADHD).